Augustus Burbank

 Augustus Hannibal Burbank (January 24, 1823 – June 27, 1895) was a 19th-century American physician.
 He was also treasurer of Yarmouth Aqueduct Company and an early president of North Yarmouth Academy.

 Early life

-Burbank was born in Poland, Maine, on January 24, 1823, the only son of physician Eleazer Burbank and Sophronia Ricker.
+Burbank was born in Poland, Maine, in 1823, the only son of physician Eleazer Burbank and Sophronia Ricker.

 He graduated from Bowdoin College in 1843 and studied medicine at Harvard University, receiving his MD in 1847.

 Career

 Upon graduating, Burbank returned to Yarmouth, Maine, and entered general practice.

 He was an early president of North Yarmouth Academy while Charles Chesley Springer was its principal.
 The two became close friends, which resulted in their families sharing the same burial plot.
 He was also a treasurer of Yarmouth Aqueduct Company.

 Personal life

 On 25 November 1851, Burbank married Elizabeth Richardson Banks.
 They had two children: Annie (1852–1901) and Elizabeth (born 1873), who died in infancy.
 The maternal Elizabeth died in 1869, aged about 45.

 On 16 December 1871, Burbank married Alice Noyes Thompson, with whom he had three children: Hugh Eleazer, Marjorie and Maurice Augustus.

 He was a member of Yarmouth's First Parish Congregational Church and, professionally, the Maine Medical Association.